hownbey/portfolio/get-started-redesign.md

 ### The new intro

 We start with telling the dev how our APIs authenticate and what they return.
-We're specific, concise, and upfront that you can only test US integrations.
+We're specific, concise, and upfront.

 Next, we provide a link to Postman for the types who'd rather do stuff than read stuff.
 Go on, be your best busy self.
 We also added documentation inside Postman so users are no longer marooned.